Lesson 7 - Web UI

 Web UI with Lit and Shoelace

-When choosing a component library, I didn't want it to be tied to a specific framework implementation.
+When choosing a component library, I didn't want it to be tied to a specific framework implementation, see Web Components are not Framework Components — and That’s Okay.
 Web components is a good choice, and Lit provides reactive state, scoped styles, and a declarative template system to make the development process easier.
 Shoelace is an UI library based on Lit.
 Using them, we can make our canvas components framework-agnostic by supporting React, Vue, and Angular at the same time.
+It's worth noting that the spectrum-web-components component library used by Photoshop Web is also based on Lit, see: Photoshop is now on the web!

 Since this tutorial static site is written using VitePress, Vue instructions is used in the example pages, but no Vue syntax will be used in the components.